Member Profile

 Man In The Middle

 Torn between east and west; secular atheism and Islamic religious fanaticism; personal happiness and being true to one's convictions, Ka is truly stuck in the middle.
-Ka has entered a world where no common ground exists and any directions he takes is the wrong way.
+Ka has entered a world where no common ground exists and any direction he takes is the wrong way.
 The fact that either the putting on or taking off of a head scarf is considered a radical act depending on one's perspective exemplifies the wide gulf between the factions.

 Book Club Recommended